 It should not be necessary to clarify more than once a week.

-One of the best things you can do for your hair is to treat it with a deep conditioner once a week.
+One of the best things you can do for your hair is to treat it with a CG friendly deep conditioner once a week.

-However, it’s important to know if you need a moisturizing treatment or a protein treatment as too much of one or the other could cause your curls to lose their shine and vigour.
+However, it’s important to know if you need a moisturizing treatment or if you could benefit from CG approved protein products as too much of one or the other could cause your curls to lose their shine and vigor.

 I’d strongly recommend you read my post on protein vs deep conditioning treatments to figure out which deep conditioner you should be using.